elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

    end='<!--disclaimer-end-->'
 %}

 JupyterHub brings Jupyter Notebooks to the cloud.
 It gives the users access to computational environments and resources without burdening users with installation and maintenance tasks.
-This documents shows a guide on how to setup JupyterHub in a Compliant Kubernetes environment.
+This documents shows a guide on how to setup JupyterHub in a Welkin environment.

 ![Keycloak Image](img/jupyter.gif)